 Data is an important part of modern business.
-Companies need to use data about their customers to ensure that they offer the right product or service to the right customer at the right time and at the right price.
+Companies need to use data about their customers to ensure that they offer the right product or service to the right customer at the right time and in the right place.
 As consumers, we all create data about ourselves as we interact with our favourite brands in shops and online.
 CACI helps businesses make sense of all this data and this helps ensure more choice and better service for consumers.

 We use data responsibly to create marketing services and products that give our clients a better understanding of their customers’ preferences, including what kind of marketing offers they would most like to receive and through what channels (post, telephone, email, etc).
 We also use data to help our clients find new customers.
 We do this with clients in many sectors of the economy, including financial services, retail, automotive, energy, telecommunications, leisure, charities and media.

 We believe in being open and transparent about the data we hold and process about UK consumers.
 We are passionate about what we do and we believe data, when used responsibly, greatly benefits consumers, as well as our clients.
 Our aim in this section of our web site is to inform you, the consumer, about the personal data we may hold about you, how we use it in the work we do for our clients and to give you the opportunity to make informed choices about your data and whether you want it to be used for marketing purposes.

 Our Products and Services

 CACI provides a range of data services that help our clients make better marketing decisions.
 Some of these services use personal data.

 We supply names and addresses to our clients from the edited Electoral Register and other appropriately permissioned lawful sources for them to send postal direct marketing communications to consumers who they think might be interested in their products or services.